-If you have been present on social media in the past few days, you have probably noticed people discussing Hearth Month.
+If you have been present on social media during the month of February, you have probably noticed people discussing Hearth Month.
 Most assume that “heart month” is for Valentine’s day, but since when did it become a whole month?
 Heart Month is actually a month-long event dedicated to the heart (the “lub-dub” heart, not the Valentine’s shape)!
-Unfortunately, many people are not aware that this is in effect and go about their daily business not knowing any better.
+Unfortunately, many people are not aware that this is in effect and go about their day not knowing any better.
 The fact is, that everyone should know what heart month is about because it is a month filled with support, fundraising, awareness and … yes, even a little love!
 Here is all you need to know about Heart Month and knowing how to keep your heart in tip-top shape!

 What is Heart Month?

 Heart Month takes place in the month of February and is focused around heart health.
 Most of North America takes part in this monthly occasion by hosting various events and speaking up for those with heart disease.
 All across the country people discuss how they can raise awareness for heart disease, assist those who have heart disease, or discuss preventative measures.
 Heart healthy recipes are shared, articles discuss various heart research, and events and fundraisers are held to support those with heart disease.